-Consider including in the thesis guidance a requirement to link the thesis to leadership - e.g., set out the Curriculum & midwifery leadership context for the research in the background and/or literature review; refer to the We will implement this suggestion.
-To ensure the program learning outcomes are made We will implement this suggestion when we prepare the course syllabi over Learning explicit to each assessment the next year.
-Learning explicit to each assessment Each of the skills courses that already exist as a continuing education course To clarify how the skills courses will be assessed and will have an additional assignment added that ensures that students are A • l that this correlates with the standard expected at engaging with content at a masters level.
+Consider including in the thesis guidance a requirement to link the thesis to leadership - e.g., set out the Curriculum & midwifery leadership context for the research in the Teaching background and/or literature review; refer to the We will implement this suggestion. - To ensure the program learning outcomes are made We will implement this suggestion when we prepare the course syllabi over Learning explicit to each assessment the next year.
+5 Each of the skills courses that already exist as a continuing education course To clarify how the skills courses will be assessed and will have an additional assignment added that ensures that students are Assessment of that this correlates with the standard expected at engaging with content at a masters level.
 Details will be described in course Learning masters level. syllabi that will be developed over the next year.
-To consult with stakeholders about the design of the Capstone Portfolio to ensure that assessment of tar all the state of the state Learning competence and acquisition of advanced skills is We will implement this suggestion.
-The Midwifery Education Program has a strategy to recruit faculty that is · representative of the diversity of the population that applies McMaster - I I I I I I I I I I I I I I I I I I I University's Human Resources ' Recruiting for Diversity ' approach To develop a strategy to recruit faculty that is (https://hr.mcmaster.ca/managers/hiring-recruitment/recruiting-for- representative of the diversity in population such as diversity/).
+To consult with stakeholders about the design of the Assessment of Capstone Portfolio to ensure that assessment of Learning competence and acquisition of advanced skills is We will implement this suggestion. - The Midwifery Education Program has a strategy to recruit faculty that is representative of the diversity of the population that applies McMaster University's Human Resources 'Recruiting for Diversity' approach To develop a strategy to recruit faculty that is (https://hr.mcmaster.ca/managers/hiring-recruitment/recruiting-for- representative of the diversity in population such as diversity/).
 We will apply this in recruiting faculty who will teach in the Resources indigenous midwives. master's program.
 To develop a practical placement strategy for the leadership placement and two advanced midwifery Resources clinical practicums, identifying the available capacity at This will be done as part of the implementation work over the next year.
 We have set the fees so that the total cost for the degree will be the same for full time and part time students, and for both degree options.
 Part time students will be able to continue to work while completing the program, which will support accessibility.
 We plan to support students to access all modes of delivery: full time / part time and thesis scholarship or bursary funding as much as possible.
 We are seeking approval Resources option / course option. of the degree to ensure that students can access student loans.
 As part of the implementation work over the next year, we will clarify the To clarify whether McMaster's insurance covers coverage available for student placements, and will investigate any limits to Resources students on clinical placements. insurance coverage (e.g., out of province & out of country placements).